 Vesal Dini is a postdoctoral scholar at Tufts University researching learning and teaching.
 Vesal’s professional interests include responsive teaching practice, teacher professional development, online learning and K-16 physics education.

-Domestic applicants must apply by August 31 for fall admission.
+Domestic applicants must apply by August 31.
 Applicants to certificate programs are usually notified of a decision within two weeks of receipt of a completed application.